 When sending tasks, the routers are consulted in order.
 The first router that doesn't return None is the route to use.
-The message options is then merged with the found route settings, where the routers settings have priority.
+The message options is then merged with the found route settings, where the task's settings have priority.